MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

     CONVERT_FROM(data, 'utf8')::jsonb AS data
   FROM bytea_source;

--- parse jsonb into typed fields (subsequent queries should select from this) CREATE MATERIALIZED VIEW my_typed_source AS
+-- parse jsonb into typed columns
+CREATE MATERIALIZED VIEW my_typed_source AS
   SELECT
     (data->>'field1')::boolean AS field_1,